DallanQ/terraforming_mars_ares_expedition/Manual.md

 ## Iii

-## Card Anatomy Card Anatomy
+## CARD ANATOMY (page 5)

+### PROJECT CARDS

-PROJECT CARDS Project cards are the backbone to building a powerful corporation in order to win the game.
+Project cards are the backbone to building a powerful corporation in order to win the game.
 It is important to note that at any time you may discard a project card in your hand to gain 3 MC.
 Project cards have the following pieces of information on them:

-1

-2
+1. NAME

-1. NAME 2.
-COST - This is how much MC you must spend in order to play the card.
+2. COST - This is how much MC you must spend in order to play the card.

-## Ai Central Ai Central

-## 2222 Asteroid Mining Asteroid Mining Astrofarm Astrofarm

-2828

-## 2121 Assembly Lines Assembly Lines

-1313

-## Atmosphere Filtering Atmosphere Filtering

-66

-3

 3. REQUIREMENT - Some cards have additional requirements in order to play them.
 This is shown in brief here and in more detail in the ability section (11) of the card.

-TAGS - Cards can have up to three tags.
+4. TAGS - Cards can have up to three tags.
 Tags have no inherent value but are referenced in the ability section of many cards.
-4.

-5

-4

-12

-22

-22

-9

-8

-7

-10

-6

-11

-I Add 2 microbes to ANOTHER card.
-During the production phase, this produces 1 plant and 3 heat.

-.

-## Requires 5 Action: Draw Two Cards.

-When you play a S, you pay 6 MC less for it.

-Effect: When you use an "Action:" effect on one of your blue cards, gain 1 MC.

 5. COLOR - There are three colors of cards: blue (active), green (automated), and red (event).

-## R@ Requires 2 C. I@ Raise Oxygen 1 Step.

-4

-110

-13

-112

-10

-67

-A. Blue cards either have effects that trigger when certain things happen or actions that

-can be used during the action phase.
+A. Blue cards either have effects that trigger when certain things happen or actions that can be used during the action phase.

-B. Green cards have resources that are gained in the production phase or have steel/

-titanium capabilities which are used to reduce the cost of playing certain cards.
+B. Green cards have resources that are gained in the production phase or have steel/titanium capabilities which are used to reduce the cost of playing certain cards.
 See page 12 for more info on steel and titanium.

-C. Red cards have effects that happen immediately and do not provide any additional

-impact after they are played, other than the tags they provide that can be referenced by other cards.
+C. Red cards have effects that happen immediately and do not provide any additional impact after they are played, other than the tags they provide that can be referenced by other cards.

 6. EFFECT (Purple) - This appears only on blue cards and shows icons representing an effect which triggers when certain criteria are met.
 If an effect's condition is met multiple times when a card is played, then resolve the effect multiple times.